PeterBrain/icloud-nosync/README.md

 ## Caveats

-* **OS**:
+- **OS**:
-  * Work on macOS for iCloud only.
+  - Work on macOS for iCloud only.
-  * Minimum version is macOS Sierra 10.12.
+  - Minimum version is macOS Sierra 10.12.
-  * Other cloud services (e.g. OneDrive, Dropbox, Google Drive) are unsupported.
+  - Other cloud services (e.g. OneDrive, Dropbox, Google Drive) are unsupported.
-* **Files**:
+- **Files**:
-  * Files with the nosync extension wont open with their associated application anymore.
+  - Files with the nosync extension wont open with their associated application anymore.
 Images wont be opened in preview, docs won't start Word or Pages.
 Avoid using nosync on files.
 Use it on directories whenever possible.
-* **Renaming**:
+- **Renaming**:
-  * If you need to rename a file or directory with the nosync extension, you'll need to recreate the symlink.
+  - If you need to rename a file or directory with the nosync extension, you'll need to recreate the symlink.
 Although Finder can still locate the renamed file or directory through the old symlink, the symlink itself will continue pointing to the original location, which isn't the case in Terminal.
 It's recommended to delete the symlink, remove the nosync extension, and then rerun the nosync command.
-* **Git**:
+- **Git**:
-  * If the file or folder is in a git repository and the .nosync file or extension is added to `.gitignore`, the symlink will still be tracked.
+  - If the file or folder is in a git repository and the .nosync file or extension is added to `.gitignore`, the symlink will still be tracked.
-* **Undo**:
+- **Undo**:
-  * If the symlink is provided and it does not point to the corresponding `.nosync` file, the undo process will be aborted.
+  - If the symlink is provided and it does not point to the corresponding `.nosync` file, the undo process will be aborted.
-  * If the `.nosync` file is provided and the matching symlink (by name) does not point to it, the undo process will be aborted.
+  - If the `.nosync` file is provided and the matching symlink (by name) does not point to it, the undo process will be aborted.
-  * If the `.nosync` file is provided and there is no matching symlink (e.g.: manually created), the undo process will try to restore the file.
+  - If the `.nosync` file is provided and there is no matching symlink (e.g.: manually created), the undo process will try to restore the file.
-  * The undo process does not involve or modify the `.gitignore` file.
+  - The undo process does not involve or modify the `.gitignore` file.
-* **Quick Action**:
+- **Quick Action**:
+  - Workflows require to be copied to `~/Library/Services` manually.
+This is due to a security limitation of the homebrew installer.
+Instructions to do so are displayed during install with homebrew.
-  * Service workflows may need to be manually enabled.
+  - Service workflows may need to be manually enabled.
 Please refer to these instructions: [https://support.apple.com/guide/automator/use-quick-action-workflows-aut73234890a/mac](https://support.apple.com/guide/automator/use-quick-action-workflows-aut73234890a/mac#aut067d4e77d)

 > [!CAUTION]
 > The list contains only the known limitations of this program.
 Proceed with caution!